 Watch Alan Titchmarsh’s video guide to looking after orchids.

 Orchids that naturally grow on trees are known as epiphytes.
-These are often sold in transparent pots so that light can reach their roots, or are mounted on bark sheets or driftwood.
-Those that grow on the ground in soil are known as terrestrial orchids and sometimes require moister compost than epiphytic orchids.
+These are often sold in transparent pots so light can reach their roots, or are mounted on bark sheets or driftwood.
+Those that grow on the ground in soil are known as terrestrial orchids and sometimes require wetter compost than epiphytic orchids.